legenhairy/690-final/README.md

   Last two must have features assigned to: @AlexHall2016

   Work estimate for each team member should be around 5-10 hours. (need time to understand the Yelp API)
+### Notes
+  We worked on the ReadME collaboratively and only saw the "Each user has to have contributed to the readme."
+After the fact.